StockNews.com Initiates Coverage on International Tower Hill Mines (NYSEAMERICAN:THM)

-Equities research analysts at StockNews.com initiated coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Free Report) (TSE:ITH) in a research note issued on Wednesday.
-The firm set a “sell” rating on the mining company’s stock.
+StockNews.com started coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Free Report) (TSE:ITH) in a research note published on Friday.
+The brokerage issued a sell rating on the mining company’s stock.

 Institutional Inflows and Outflows

 An institutional investor recently raised its position in International Tower Hill Mines stock.
-Virtu Financial LLC grew its position in shares of International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Free Report) (TSE:ITH) by 314.9% in the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 61,808 shares of the mining company’s stock after purchasing an additional 46,910 shares during the quarter.
-Virtu Financial LLC’s holdings in International Tower Hill Mines were worth $26,000 as of its most recent SEC filing.
-Institutional investors own 55.34% of the company’s stock.
+Renaissance Technologies LLC raised its holdings in shares of International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Free Report) (TSE:ITH) by 187.3% in the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 215,462 shares of the mining company’s stock after buying an additional 140,462 shares during the period.
+Renaissance Technologies LLC owned about 0.11% of International Tower Hill Mines worth $211,000 at the end of the most recent quarter.
+Institutional investors and hedge funds own 55.34% of the company’s stock.

 International Tower Hill Mines Ltd., a mineral exploration company, engages in the acquisition, exploration, and development of mineral properties.
 It holds or has rights to acquire interests in the Livengood gold project covering an area of approximately 19,546 hectares located to the northwest of Fairbanks, Alaska.